ankane/blind_index/README.md

 end
 ```

-To rename a blind index column itself, use:
+To rename a blind index column, use:

 ```ruby
 class User < ApplicationRecord